 Internal combustion engines comprise a large list of pollutant-emitting equipment.
 The number of devices that fall into this category (both stationary and non-stationary) has led to the rise of several standards to help minimize the volume of emissions produced.
 One NSPS, which is given in 40 CFR 60 Subpart IIII, Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, provides performance standards.
-These performance standards are applicable to manufacturers, owners, and operators of engines with a displacement of less than

-30 liters per cylinder.
+These performance standards are applicable to manufacturers, owners, and operators of engines with a displacement of less than 30 liters per cylinder.
 Subpart IIII establishes criteria pollutant emissions limits for stationary CI engines based on the size and model year of the engine.
 This subpart requires most new stationary diesel engines to meet the Tier 1-4 emission standards for nonroad engines.
 Similarly, 40 CFR 60 Subpart JJJJ, Standards of Performance for Stationary Spark Ignition Internal Combustion Engines, provides emissions limits for SI reciprocating internal combustion engines based on hp and manufacture date.
 Stationary combustion turbines with a heat input at peak load equal to or greater than 10.7 gigajoules per hour have standards outlined in 40 CFR 60 Subpart GG, Standards of Performance for Stationary Gas Turbines.
 Additional standards are found in 40 CFR 60 Subpart KKKK, Standards of Performance for Stationary Combustion Turbines.
-Subpart GG applies to those turbines whose construction, modification, or reconstruction commenced after October 3, 1977.
-Subpart KKKK is applicable to turbines whose construction commenced after February 18, 2005.
+Subpart GG applies to those turbines with a heat input rating greater than or equal to 10 MMBtu/hr whose construction, modification, or reconstruction commenced after October 3, 1977.
+Subpart KKKK is applicable to turbines with a heat input rating greater than or equal to 10 MMBtu/hr whose construction commenced after February 18, 2005.
+Note that those turbines regulated under Subpart KKKK are exempt from the requirements of Subpart GG.

-In addition to the NSPS, NESHAPs have also been developed for stationary combustion turbines and stationary reciprocating internal combustion engines.
+In addition to the NSPS, NESHAPs have also been developed for stationary combustion turbines and stationary reciprocating internal combustion engines (RICE).
 Both standards apply to engines at facilities that are major sources of HAP emissions.
-Title 40 CFR 63 Subpart YYYY, National Emission Standards for Hazardous Air Pollutants for Stationary Combustion Turbines, specifies the HAP emissions limits and operational limits for stationary combustion turbines.
-Likewise, 40 CFR 63 Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines, outlines the emissions limits and operational limits for both SI and CI reciprocating internal combustion engines.
+Title 40 CFR 63 Subpart YYYY, National Emission Standards for Hazardous Air Pollutants for Stationary Combustion Turbines, specifies the HAP emissions limits and operational limits for stationary combustion turbines located at a major source for HAPs.
+Likewise, 40 CFR 63 Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (also known as RICE NESHAP), outlines the emissions limits and operational limits for both SI and CI reciprocating internal combustion engines.
 Consult the sections listed above in the CFR for more information or to verify that the engines located on site comply with these standards.